dustinknopoff/tparse/README.md

 - [thingsJSONCoder.py](tparse/thingsJSONCoder.py) is the python wrapper for [thingsJSONCoder](https://github.com/culturedcode/ThingsJSONCoder) which is written in Swift.
 - [CallbackURL.py](tparse/CallbackURL.py) is the python wrapper for [Callback URL](https://github.com/agiletortoise/drafts-documentation/wiki/CallbackURL) which is Draft's JavaScript wrapper for callback urls in Swift.

+## NOTE:

+The following are issues with this release:

+1. Cannot recognize `Wednesday at 6` as PM or AM but returns 6 as this the day of the output.

+~~2.
+Block sublines are overriden by the last element.~~

+~~3.
+The JSON package is not accepted by *Things 3* as valid.~~